coastermaster/Eaglercraft/README.md

 # Eaglercraft-1.8.9
-Star this repo and Subscribe to me on Youtube
+Star this repo and Subscribe to AR-DEV-1 on Youtube
 -----------------------
 https://www.youtube.com/@AR-DEV-1
 -------------------------------------
-Important Notice:We do not sell your data.
+Important Notice: We do not sell your data.
 -------------------------------------
 Please read ToS before using.
 Thank you.
 ------------------------------------------